AI email for healthcare professionals

 Will it use correct medical terminology?+

 ForthWrite builds its voice model from your actual sent history.
 Medical terminology you use consistently will appear in drafts.
-Always review clinical language in AI-drafted emails before sending.
+Always review clinical language in AI-drafted emails before sending, particularly abbreviations, dosing references, and diagnostic terms that carry precision requirements in a clinical context.

 Does it work with EHR-based messaging systems?+

 ForthWrite runs as a Chrome extension inside Gmail and Outlook Web.
-It does not extend to EHR-based messaging platforms like Epic MyChart or secure messaging within EHR systems.
+It does not extend to EHR-based messaging platforms like Epic MyChart, secure patient messaging within EHR systems, or encrypted email systems purpose-built for PHI.
+For those workflows, use the messaging tools your EHR provides with the appropriate access controls and audit logging already in place.

 Also relevant